camunda/camunda-docs-manual/content/update/minor/71-to-72/jboss.md

 ---

 The following steps describe how to update the Camunda artifacts on a JBoss AS 7 server in a shared process engine setting.
 For the entire migration procedure, refer to the [migration guide][migration-guide].
-If not already done, make sure to download the [Camunda BPM 7.2 JBoss distribution](https://app.camunda.com/nexus/service/rest/repository/browse/public/org/camunda/bpm/jboss/camunda-bpm-jboss/).
+If not already done, make sure to download the [Camunda Platform 7.2 JBoss distribution](https://app.camunda.com/nexus/service/rest/repository/browse/public/org/camunda/bpm/jboss/camunda-bpm-jboss/).

 The update procedure takes the following steps:

-1. Update the Camunda BPM modules
+1. Update the Camunda Platform modules
 2. Configure process engines
-3. Configure optional Camunda BPM extensions (*optional*)
+3. Configure optional Camunda Platform extensions (*optional*)
 4. Update Camunda web applications

 Whenever the instructions are to *replace* a module, make sure to delete the previous version of the module first to avoid orphan jars.

-# 1. Update the Camunda BPM Modules
+# 1. Update the Camunda Platform Modules

 Replace the following modules from the folder `$JBOSS_HOME/modules/` with their new versions from the folder `$JBOSS_DISTRIBUTION/modules/`: